prosper in all things and be in health...

 Erica Vinson, Licensed Massage Therapist, WI License #4015-146

-I currently provide therapeutic and relaxation massage utilizing swedish, deep tissue, myofascial work, trigger point work, neuromuscular therapy, reflexology, active and passive stretching.
-In addition I offer prenatal, pediatric, infant, and hot stones massage.
-In 2016, I began studying Myoskeletal Alignment Therapy (MAT) by Dr. Erik Dalton in hopes of becoming one of the first therapist in Wisconsin to be certified in this technique.
+I provide both therapeutic and relaxation massage.
+In 2016, I began studying Myoskeletal Alignment Techniques (MAT) by Dr. Erik Dalton in hopes of becoming one of the first therapist in Wisconsin to be fully certified in this therapy.
 Myoskeletal Alignment Therapy is a combination of methodical deep-tissue massage and joint flexibility that together improve muscular balance and alignment for optimal body performance.
-Therefore, enabling me to better assist my clients with pain prevention.
-I plan to offer this service early in 2018.
+MAT enables me to better assist clients with pain prevention.

-I am also currently enrolled in the extensive 950 hour Advanced Teacher Training Program through The Pilates Center in Boulder, Colorado, under the mentorship of Master Teacher, Debby Orlando.
-When I'm not busy providing massage services or studying Pilates, I enjoy spending time with my husband, our three boys and dog.
+In March 2018, I completed the extensive 950 hour Advanced Teacher Training Program through The Pilates Center in Boulder, Colorado, under the mentorship of Master Teacher, Debby Orlando.
+Becoming a Pilates teacher allows me help clients recover from pain, build strength, flexibility and body awareness.

 "If someone believes my touch through massage therapy will relieve their pain, nurture them, or even simply make them feel better, then that person will experience a change."
 This is my primary reason for pursuing a career in massage therapy.
 I want God to use me to help bring about healing.